brandonchinn178/haskell-examples/README.md

 Install [stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/),
 which is the Haskell tool stack we use to run Haskell scripts, build Haskell projects, and manage Haskell dependencies.

+One handy command is `stack ghci`, which opens an interactive shell where you can try out Haskell expressions.
+It helps you see the types of expressions (`:t expr`) in addition to evaluating anything you input.